Can you spare a few minutes?

 In return, you will use the solicitor’s time effectively by:

-This service is designed to meet the needs of people with low to medium incomes and not many assets.
+This service is designed to meet the needs of people with low to medium incomes and not many things of value or ‘assets’.
 If you have lots of assets or a high income you are welcome to use the service but you will probably need more advice than can be given in the appointments described here.
 Talk to your solicitor about what else you need.
 This will usually be charged at their normal hourly rate.
 Whatever your situation, it is really helpful to get some advice as early on as possible to help you work out where you stand.

 We have kept the cost of advice through this service as low as possible.
 If you were to see one of our panel members outside of this service you would pay on average £295 per hour (including VAT).